-How to Become a Children's Physical Therapist
+How to Become a Pediatric Physical Therapist

-Child physical therapists know the profound joy of helping children and their families achieve greater happiness under challenging circumstances.
+Pediatric physical therapists know the profound joy of helping children and their families achieve greater happiness under challenging circumstances.
 Ever since their field of medicine was born during the polio epidemic of the 1920s, these therapists have relied upon an impressive array of techniques to treat musculoskeletal problems and improve the mobility of children facing numerous health conditions, including:

 - Cerebral palsy

 - Traumatic brain injuries

 - Chronic pain

 - Developmental delays and movement disorders resulting from premature birth

 A physical therapist (PT) interviews children and their families and uses physical examinations to diagnose the source of the child's movement difficulties.
 From there, the therapist guides and individualizes a treatment regimen.
 PTs work to improve children's motor development, strength, range of motion, endurance, balance, coordination, gait difficulties, heart and lung endurance, and delayed motor development.